IntelligentImaging/t2-recon-pipeline/README.md

 Use this convenient script to search for all run-svrtk.sh files and run any for which the corresponding output cannot be found.
 `sh svrtk-allrun-dock.sh [STUDY RECON DIR]`
 Note- you will need to first copy this script into the study folder so it is accessible while running the container
+8. Check recon and change stack selection and/or mask, and re-run SVRTK if necessary.

 # Pre-process recon for registration
-8. Reorient recon
+9. Reorient recon
 `sh reorient-fetal.sh [recon.nii.gz]`
 Supply the output SVRTK recon.
 This script reorients the recon based on each input T2 stack.
-9. Choose a good orientation.
+10. Choose a good orientation.
 Look through the *r3DreconO_fetus_\*.nii.gz* files and choose one which is orthogonal
-10. Run N4 bias correction and set up the registration `sh reg-prep2.sh [best r3D_*.nii.gz] [n4 iterations]`
+11. Run N4 bias correction and set up the registration `sh reg-prep2.sh [best r3D_*.nii.gz] [n4 iterations]`
 - This creates a sub-directory named *registration*, copies the chosen recon, and runs N4 bias correction *x* times.
 - This correction will help the automated brain extraction.
 1 iteration may be sufficient.
 It will take several minutes to process.
 - Output will be named registration/nxbr3DreconOfetus_\*.nii.gz
-11. Run Davood's brain extraction docker `davood_temp_be.sh registration/nxbr3DreconOfetus_\*.nii.gz`
+12. Run Davood's brain extraction docker `davood_temp_be.sh registration/nxbr3DreconOfetus_\*.nii.gz`
 - Output is registration/mask.nii.gz
 - Validate and correct *mask.nii.gz* by overlaying on *nxb\*.nii.gz* with ITKSNAP
 # Registration
-12. Run N4 bias correction (again) and register to atlas space `sh reg-fetal-recon.sh -m mask.nii.gz -n 3 -t [TARGET] -w [input] [ga]`
+13. Run N4 bias correction (again) and register to atlas space `sh reg-fetal-recon.sh -m mask.nii.gz -n 3 -t [TARGET] -w [input] [ga]`
 - This script crops the image using *mask.nii.gz*, runs *n* iterations of N4, and performs multiple registration attempts, matching *input* to *target* by *GA*
 - *TARGET* has four options: